lancerushing/k8s-getting-started/README.md

 1. Kubernetes Cluster - Group of compute "nodes" running your resources, and running the "control plane".
 2. Kubernetes Manifests - Yaml configuration that describe resources.
-3. Kubernetes Resources - Applications, networking rules, load balancers, configurations, etc, etc.
+3. Kubernetes Resources - Applications, networking rules, load balancers, configurations, etc.

 In a nutshell: 1. create a "cluster", 2. send some yaml "manifests" to it, 3. the cluster attempts to create/update the resources described in the manifests.